ned14/llfio/libs/afio/doc/Readme.txt

 4. Compile Boost QuickBook and copy the output binary into BoostBook\bin.

-5. Apply the doxygen_xml2qbk.patch in this directory to Boost.
+5. If on Boost prior to v1.54, apply the doxygen_xml2qbk.patch in this directory to Boost.
 This will add support for producing QuickBook documentation from public member variables.
 Compile libs/geometry/doc/src/docutils/tools/doxygen_xml2qbk and copy the output binary into BoostBook\bin.

 6. I simply can't get any version past or present of Apache FOP to work with the present DocBook XSLTs, so go to http://www.renderx.com/download/personal.html,